RTcmix/rtcmix.github.io/reference/scorefile/include.md

   - *filename*
     An absolute or relative pathname to a scorefile or scorefile fragment.
+If your installed **RTcmix** package has an *minclude* directory, any scorefile in that directory may be accessed without need of a full path.
-At present this filename should not contain spaces or other white-space characters (quotes around *filename* will not work).
+    At present the included filename cannot contain spaces or other white-space characters (quotes around *filename* will not work).